 - Coconut oil can be used to remove eye make-up.

-- Great to use as a massage oil – simply add a few drops of your favourite essential oil to it and it’s good to go!
+- Great to use as a massage oil: Simply add a few drops of your favourite essential oil to some coconut oil and apply to skin.

 - Can be used in lip balm recipes or used by itself to rub onto lips.